 Superb access to these magnificent peaks offers an unparalleled outdoor experience.
 Scotchman Peak, at 7,009 feet, looms above Lake Pend Oreille and the Clark Fork River.
 The Scotchman Peaks are known for their outstanding mountain goat habitat, providing a scarce, rugged haven for these alpine denizens.
 The Scotchmans are also home to moose, wolverine, and lynx.

 The Kootenai National Forest and the Panhandle National Forest of Idaho have recognized how biologically diverse and special the Scotchman Peaks are by recommending this rugged area for Wilderness designation in their forest management plans.
 MWA, in partnership with Friends of Scotchmans Peak Wilderness, has worked for over thirteen years to build a broad base of support in Montana and Idaho for permanent Wilderness protection.
 The time is now to protect the Scotchmans forever.

 Located in the far northwest corner of Montana, the Yaak Valley is one of the most productive and biologically diverse landscapes in the state.
 Unique in that it’s influenced by Pacific Northwest and Rocky Mountain climates, the Yaak provides more than 180,000 acres of wild, secure roadless habitat for grizzly bears and other rare and endangered species.
 The area is a connectivity center for wildlife, linking to southern British Columbia to the north, the Selkirk Mountains to the west, the Cabinets and Bitterroots to the south, and the Crown of the Continent to the east.
-Managed by the U.S. Forest Service, 98% of the Yaak is publically owned, yet none if it has been permanently protected as Wilderness.
+Managed by the U.S. Forest Service, 98% of the Yaak is publicly owned, yet none if it has been permanently protected as Wilderness.

 MWA is working alongside our partners at the Yaak Valley Forest Council (YVFC) to change this.